Family Nurse Practitioner (NP) – Education, Licensure & Salary

 As the population continues to grow and age, family nurse practitioners will be vital to ensuring that everyone has access to quality health care.
 It only takes four to six years of education post-high school to become an FNP, versus the 10 to 14 it takes to become a doctor of medicine.
 In many states, FNPs can practice independently of physician supervision, allowing them to work in underserved and rural areas with limited access to a primary care doctor.

-There are several steps to becoming an FNP, but it starts with completing a general nursing education program, such as an associate of science in nursing (ASN) or a bachelor of science in nursing (BSN) general education nursing program.
+There are several steps to becoming an FNP, but it starts with completing a general nursing education program, such as an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN) general education nursing program.

 Next, aspiring FNPs need to complete a master’s of science in nursing, a doctor of nursing practice, or a post-master’s certificate family nurse practitioner education program.
 These advanced programs provide nurses with the education and skills to be primary care providers to patients of all ages.